-CAD software is a need for any product designer.
-But for financial and technical managers as well.
-In this article, I’ll try to identify what are the most common criteria for a CAD software acquisition, based on three main points of view.
+Using computer-aided design is a must for any product designer, but the acquisition of the best CAD software for a company also includes financial and technical managers.
+In this article, I’ll try to identify the most common criteria for buying a CAD solution, based on three main points of view.

-How to choose the best CAD software?
+How to Choose the Best CAD Software?

-- purchasing cost of the CAD software
+- The cost of the CAD software (license/subscription)

-- elementary TCO evaluation: supplementary investments in hardware, hiring specialized engineers, internal IT maintenance or eventual upgrade costs
+- Elementary TCO evaluation: supplementary investments in hardware, hiring specialized engineers, internal IT maintenance or eventual upgrade costs

 - Remote software access – virtual applications and virtual machines in the data centers